Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Camp - Vatiluk - 1916 - Parade

-The band, the color guard and the Legion Battalion of the 1er RMA parade at the camp of Vatiluk, in 1916.
-Very rare image.
+The band, the color guard, and the Legion Battalion of the 1er RMA parade at Camp Vatiluk in 1916.
+A very rare image.

 Foreign Legion - Battalion - Balkans - Map - Vatiluk - Lake Amatovo - Lake Ardzan - Kalinova - Celtik - 1916

 On September 2, the 1er RMA was reorganized.
-The battalions’ fourth companies were inactivated and replaced by the Machine Gun and Infantry Gun Companies (CMC), equipped with St. Étienne Mle 1907 machine guns and 37 mm infantry guns.
-The 12th Company of the Legion Battalion was therefore dissolved.
-It was replaced by the 3e CMC, consisting of non-Legion elements.
-The legionnaires of the former 12e Cie completed the three remaining Legion companies, which now number 4 officers and 200 men each.
-The Disciplinary Platoon was attached to the 11th Company.
+The fourth companies of its battalions were deactivated and replaced by Machine Gun and Infantry Gun Companies (CMC), armed with St. Étienne Mle 1907 machine guns and 37 mm infantry guns.
+Consequently, the 12th Company of the Legion Battalion was disbanded and replaced by the 3e CMC, made up of non-Legion personnel, zouaves.
+The displaced legionnaires bolstered the three remaining Legion companies, each now comprising four officers and 200 men, organized into three combat platoons.
+The Disciplinary Peloton was attached to the 11th Company.

 • Commander: Major Geay